 The WeListen survey uses the basis of our 4C model to ask each person 16 top level questions.
 Each question is based around a frequency of time 'How much of the time' or 'How often' with the person responding somewhere between 'never' (0%) and 'always' (100%).

-The answers to these questions are then presented in the survey reports and analysis, and used to create the overall engagement score.
+The answers to these questions are then presented in the survey reports and coaching recommendations, and used to create the overall engagement score.

 Our 16 top level questions